chros73/rtorrent-wiki/Home.md

 ---: | :---

-rTorrent client uses ncurses and is ideal for use with [tmux](https://tmux.github.io/), [screen](http://www.gnu.org/software/screen/) or  [dtach](http://dtach.sourceforge.net/).
-It supports saving of sessions, allows the user to add and remove torrents and many more.
+The **rTorrent** bittorrent client uses ncurses and is ideal for use with [tmux](https://tmux.github.io/), [screen](http://www.gnu.org/software/screen/) or  [dtach](http://dtach.sourceforge.net/).
+Alternatively, version 0.9.7+ has a built-in daemon mode disabling the user interface, so you can only control it via XMLRPC.
+It supports saving of sessions, allows the user to add/remove torrents, and much more.

 **Contents**